 All Malia’s Miles Lost Dutchman State Park Pages:

-Transparency: As stated openly on my Home page, I do barter whenever possible for review space on my website.
+Transparency: I do barter whenever possible for review space on my website.
 It’s one of the ways that help support my travel habit and keeps this site free to readers.
 But I always make it clear that my reviews are my honest opinion, can never be bought at any price and if I wasn’t satisfied, I would also state that (just like I do Pros and Cons on every campground I review, whether it’s bartered or not).